mwpb/maths-inliner/README.md

 minliner infile.html outfile.html
 ```

-In `infile.html` decorate the scripts
+In `infile.html` decorate the scripts and SVG images you would like to inline with `class="inline"` and those you would like to ignore with `class="hide"`.
+(For instance if you have scripts calling MathJax it is best to hide these as the inliner doesn't use them.)

+## Example

+There is an example showing basic usage [here](test/inscribed.html).

 ## Implementation

 Uses regex to locate inline and display mathematics.
-Uses tex2svg to replace them with SVG code.
+Now uses mathjax-node to replace them with SVG code.
 Uses Promises for everything async.

 ## License